rlanier-webdev/go-weatherapp/README.md

-Here’s an updated README that includes instructions for using an `.env` file to store your API key:

----

 # Weather App

 This Weather App is a command-line application written in Go that allows you to fetch real-time weather data for any location based on a zip code.
 The app leverages the [WeatherAPI.com](https://www.weatherapi.com/) to retrieve and display detailed weather information, including temperature, humidity, wind speed, and more.